brooks-code/fuzzy-carnival/README.md

   - Standard Unix utilities: date, awk (preferably GNU awk (gawk) for FPAT), sed, printf, mv, grep and alias.

 > [!NOTE]
 > **In short:** you should not need to install anything more than the *dailyword* program.
-In standard Unix systems, **most** required utilities are built-in by default and if not, the installer will handle the dependencies properly.
+In standard Unix systems, **most** required utilities are built-in by default and if not, the installer script will handle missing dependencies properly.

 ### Dataset building requirements